Zoltán Kodály: Kodály method

-The Hungarian music education program that developed in the 1940s became the basis for the Kodály Method.
-Although Kodály himself did not write down a comprehensive method, he did establish a set of principles to follow in music education, and these principles were widely taken up by pedagogues (above all in Hungary, but also in many other countries) after World War II.
-His practices also have evolved Kodály hand signs.
+The Hungarian music education program that developed in the 1940s became the basis for the Kodály philosophy.
+Although Kodály himself did not write down a comprehensive method, he did establish a set of principles to follow in music education, and these principles were widely taken up by music teachers (above all in Hungary, but also in many other countries) after World War II.

-In the motion picture Close Encounters of the Third Kind, a visual learning aid distributed to members of a conference of ufologists was named the Kodály Method and referenced musical notes as hand signals.